chiyu1203/BonVision/_docs/ViewingWindow.md

 E is the centre of the Viewport (screen).
 IE is the line perpendicular to the line through HC that passes through E: this is also the X axis.

 Thus, to represent this Viewport, the following inputs would be provided in the Translation input section -
-X: the length of IE. Positive values refer to points on the RHS of the observer.
+X: the length of IE. Positive values refer to points on the RHS of the observer. ## I understand RHS but I do not understand what positive values refer to points on the RHS of the observer mean.
+Does positive value means a vector pointing toward the screen?
 Y: this is the height dimension, which is not represented in this image.
 This is zero if the centre of the screen is the same height as the observer.
 Z: the length of HI x -1.
-Negative values refer to points in front of the observer.
+Negative values refer to points in front of the observer. ## I built up a triangular-based prism with three monitors and animals sit in the centre of the prism and face the centre of one monitor.
+Does that mean the Z value of that monitor would be negative and then the Z value of other two monitor would be positive?

 Additionally, C and D are the central and peripheral edges of the Viewport respectively.
 Therefore, the appropriate inputs in the Rotation section are -
 X: This is Pitch: there is no pitch angle.
 Y: This is Yaw, which is the dimension in which the screen is angled.
 The angle here is lambda (converted to radians) * -1 (i.e. -0.78539818525314331).
-Negative angles refer to points on the RHS of the observer.
+Negative angles refer to points on the RHS of the observer. ## similiar to the Translation input section, I do not understand what Negative angles refer to points on the RHS of the observer.
+I built up a triangular-based prism with three monitors and animals sit in the centre of the prism and face the centre of one monitor.
+Does that mean the Yaw degree of that monitor would be 0 or 180 and the Yaw degree of the other two monitor would be +/- 120 degrees?
 Z: This is Roll: there is no roll angle.

 The Width input is the DC distance in metric units (e.g. cm).